linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/98287042-82d6-415f-98b5-0f347af6d1c3/20ca32858ec3c00958f1cb69952a839e9e410510d0c9c2732f5e5e6657eb6469.jpg)
 CP Outstanding, Finl. vs. Non-Finl

-At last count, there was  $1.85 trillion in CP outstanding, down 14% from its all-time high of$ 2.16 trillion last July, but up from its recent low of $1.79 Trillion in December.
+At last count, there was  \$1.85 trillion in CP outstanding, down 14% from its all-time high of\$ 2.16 trillion last July, but up from its recent low of \$1.79 Trillion in December.

 The plunge in CP outstanding is due specifically to Asset-Backed Paper: